hibbitts-design/docsify-this/docs/README.md

 #### Page Appearance URL Parameters

-Learn more about each of the available Docsify-This URL parameters below, or explore what is possible when combining URL parameters and online Markdown files with a set of [ready-to-use Docsify-This markdown templates](/?id=ready-to-use-docsify-this-markdown-templates).
+Learn more about each of the available Docsify-This URL parameters below, and discover what is possible when combining URL parameters and online Markdown files with a set of [ready-to-use Docsify-This markdown templates](/?id=ready-to-use-docsify-this-markdown-templates).

 **Core URL Parameters (included in the standard Web Page Builder)**